 For new and experienced Dharma practitioners as well as anyone interested in philosophy as a way of life.

 This workshop is organized in collaboration with Bodhi College Bodhi College, a European institute that has as its objective to make early Buddhist teaching available for today.
-The teacher, Akincano Weber, is a faculty member of Bodhi College.
+The teachers, Joh Peacock and Stephen Batchelor, are faculty members of Bodhi College.

 Registration will be possible when new dates are published.